Application Process

 As part of the hiring process, a CS profile is required.
 This profile can be created by logging in with one's BYU NetID and password to the CS Website.
 The professor or staff member can then find the student in our database and submit a hire request.

 There should be dialogue between the faculty member and the student about the student working for the faculty member.
 Upon selection of an applicant, a faculty member will submit a hire request.
-The CS Employment Secretary will process the request and the student will receive emails as the hire proceeds to the point of the student being authorized to work.
+The CS Department will process the request and the student will receive emails as the hire proceeds to the point of the student being authorized to work.

 Pay & Compensation